Nine deer in Nara died after swallowing plastic bags, preservation foundation says | The Japan Times

 Their habit of eating plastic bags is likely to be linked to the fact that tourists take food from such bags to feed the deer, according to Rie Maruko, a veterinarian who belongs to the animal conservation group.

-Deer learn that such bags contain food, or are tempted by the smell coming from the discarded packages, leading them to accidently eat the objects, Maruko said.
+The deer learn that such bags contain food, or are tempted by the smell coming from the discarded packages, leading them to accidently eat them, Maruko said.

-Over 1,000 deer are in the vast park and tourists are allowed to feed them with digestive and sugar-free deer crackers, or shika sembei in Japanese, that are sold in nearby shops.
+Over 1,000 deer are in the vast park, and tourists are allowed to feed them with digestive and sugar-free crackers for deer, or shika senbei, that are sold in nearby shops.

 But some tourists are apparently giving the deer other snacks.

-Deer, usually feeding on grass, are ruminants and have a four-chambered stomach.
-If their first chamber is filled up with objects they can’t digest they will be unable to discharge them from their bodies.
+Deer, which usually feed on grass, are ruminants and have a four-chambered stomach.
+If their first chamber is filled up with objects they can’t digest, they will be unable to discharge them from their bodies.

 As a result, these deer may have died from malnutrition and weakened immune systems, among other factors.

 “The deer that died were very skinny and I was able to feel their bones,” Maruko said.
-“Please do not feed them anything other than the designated shika sembei.”
+“Please do not feed them anything other than the designated shika senbei.”

 The Nara Prefectural Government plans to investigate the situation and step up efforts to warn visitors not to feed deer anything other than the designated food, such as by putting up signs with illustrations, officials said.